Architects' Journal

-Architects' Journal is a professional architecture magazine, published monthly in London by Metropolis International.
-Each issue includes in-depth features on relevant current affairs, alongside profiles of recently completed buildings.
-Ten times per year the magazine is accompanied by sister publication AJ Specification.
+Architects' Journal is a professional architecture magazine published monthly in London by Metropolis International.
+Each issue features in-depth coverage of current affairs in the sector, together with profiles of recently completed buildings.
+Ten times per year, the magazine is accompanied by its sister publication AJ Specification.

-Architects’ Journal’s website – which attracts 8 million views a year – is focused on breaking news, and is where the publication’s investigative journalism and campaigns can be found.
-This includes the RetroFirst campaign, which helps architects to ensure they embed sustainability into every part of their practice.
+The Architects' Journals website, which attracts around 8 million views annually, focuses on breaking news and hosts the publication's investigative reporting and campaigns.
+These include the RetroFirst initiative, which promotes the integration of sustainability principles across architectural practice.

-In 2018 Architects’ Journal was awarded Magazine of the Year at the Professional Publishers Association Awards., and was named Editorial Brand of the Year at the International Building Press Awards in 2020, 2021 and 2023.
+In 2018 Architects' Journal received the Magazine of the Year award at the Professional Publishers Association Awards, and it was named Editorial Brand of the Year at the International Building Press Awards in 2020, 2021 and 2023.

 History

-The first edition was of what is now Architects' Journal was published in 1895.
-Originally named The Builder's Journal and Architectural Record, from 1906 to 1910 it was known as The Builder's Journal and Architectural Engineer, and it then became The Architects and Builder's Journal from 1911 until 1919, at which point it was given its current name.
+The first edition of what is now Architects' Journal was published in 1895.
+Originally titled The Builder's Journal and Architectural Record, it was renamed The Builder's Journal and Architectural Engineer between 1906 and 1910, and then The Architects and Builder's Journal from 1911 to 1919, before adopting its current name.

-In December 2015, then-owner of the title Top Right Group rebranded as Ascential and, in January 2017, announced its intention to sell 13 "heritage titles", including Architects Journal.
-It was announced on 1 June 2017 that the brands had been published by Metropolis International.
+In December 2015, the title's then-owner, Top Right Group, rebranded as Ascential.
+In January 2017, the company announced its intention to sell 13 "heritage titles", including Architects' Journal.
+On 1 June 2017, it was confirmed that the titles had been acquired by Metropolis International.